superstar3222/leads-reactivation-with-AI-Voice-Agent/docs/customization.md

    ```

 ### Notes:
-- **Field Names**: Always check the database to ensure that the field names you're using match the database schema (names are case-sensitive).
+- **Field Names**: The provided field names are based on the structure I use for my own database.
+If your database uses different field names, just update the code to reflect that.